BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 While in office, Johnson’s financial arrangements sparked inquiries into funding for renovations to the Prime Minister’s official residence known as the curtain money scandal and into who paid for Johnson vacations on the Caribbean island of Mustique.

 Johnson was also among dozens of people fined by police last year for attending law-breaking parties at government buildings during COVID-19 shutdowns.
-The partygate scandal helped hasten the end of his premiership.
+THE party scandal contributed to accelerating the end of his term as Prime Minister.

 Sharp’s resignation spares the current prime minister, Rishi Sunak, from having to decide whether to fire him.
 Sunak, a former banker who once worked under Sharp at Goldman Sachs, has tried to restore government stability after three tumultuous years under Johnson and seven roller-coaster weeks under successor Liz Truss, who resigned in September after her plans economic tax cuts have caused financial chaos.